-source stand-alone power systems from competitive providers.
-To support competition, a ring-fenced affiliate of the network business would be able to provide a system, but not the network business itself.
+rce stand-alone power systems from petitive providers.
+To support competition, a ring-fenced affiliate of the network business would be able to provide a system, but not the network business itself carry out a formal consultation process including timely notification, as well as information about would be shared across all customers through the revenue determination process.